Zeus-Eternal/AI-Karen/README.md

 * an intent engine and role-based plugin router
 * a **SelfRefactor Engine** that patches its own code every hour
-* dual-tier vector memory (Milvus + Redis) with surprise & recency weighting
+* dual-tier vector memory (Milvus + Redis + Postgres metadata) with surprise & recency weighting
 * a **Tauri** desktop Control Room (React+Rust) for ops, metrics, and logs

 Everything runs locally by default; cloud APIs are optional, opt-in plugins.